Raise the Colours (organisation): Birmingham City Council injunction application

-Anti-immigration stance and vigilantism
+Anti-immigration stance

-Stanley has previously been involved in protests outside a hotel housing asylum seekers in Solihull in summer 2025.
-The pair have appeared several times on GB News and in interviews with the channel, have denied that Raise the Colours campaign is politically motivated, with Stanley describing himself as a patriot and "centrist", not "right wing".
-"This is nothing to do with far-right movements", the pair told GB News.
-Stanley has said that anyone characterising the pair's politics otherwise was "putting a target on our backs".
+Ryan Bridge has stated that the main aim of Raise the Colours is to "stop illegal immigration".
+Prior to co-founding the group, Elliott Stanley had previously been involved in protests outside a hotel housing asylum seekers in Solihull in summer 2025.

 Interviewed about his participation in the hotel protests, Stanley said that "I'm talking about people who have paid thousands of pounds to get here and are being put up in a hotel who are here illegally and we don't know who they are. ...
 I'm not going to be ashamed of going to a protest".
 An anti-racist campaigner said of Stanley's participation: "This is a political movement, led by people who hate migrants.
 Now we can see that Elliott Stanley was part of the summer protests aimed at targeting and scapegoating migrants.
 What people like him refuse to accept is that many people do not hold with their political views and not everyone wants their neighbourhoods covered in flags".

 The organisation has put up flags with "Unite the Kingdom" text on – a reference to a rally in London organised by Tommy Robinson – and banners reading "Stop the Boats".
 The group was responsible for unfurling a Union flag with "Unite the Kingdom" written on it over the White Cliffs of Dover in September 2025.
 The group also let off red and blue flares and held signs that read "Stop the boats" and "RIP Charlie Kirk".
-Bridge was quoted by the Telegraph as stating: "Regarding Charlie Kirk, he was a patriot of his country, we’re a patriot of ours and he’s got Christian beliefs, we live in a Christian country.
+Bridge was quoted by the Telegraph as stating: "Regarding Charlie Kirk, he was a patriot of his country, we're a patriot of ours and he's got [sic] Christian beliefs, we live in a Christian country.
 We just like the way he stood up for his country so we thought we would pay tribute to him on the day we unveiled the White Cliffs of Dover flags".

+On 29 July 2026, members of Raise the Colours joined members of the group 'Bristol Rises' to briefly hang two large flags from the south side of the Clifton Suspension Bridge in Bristol.
+Both flags had Raise the Colours' website address on them, with one also including the message "stopping the boats" and the other "protecting our women and children".
+The activists were quickly told to remove the flags by security guards, and the chair of the Clifton Suspension Bridge Trust Said "The Clifton Suspension Bridge is here for everyone to enjoy, and the hanging of flags and banners causes a potential health and safety risk to pedestrians and vehicles crossing the bridge."